hnefatl/dissertation-project/journal.md

 Deoverloader does a source-to-source translation to replace typeclasses with datatypes, and instances with datatypes and functions.

+Should write some tests for jvmsanitise: make sure the alphabet's correct, make sure it's idempotent.

 For the record: spent ages rewriting bits of hs-java and tweaking stuff to try to get invokeDynamic to work correctly.
 Need to generate bootstrap methods and stuff...
 Also added `checkcast` instruction, `putstaticfield`, `invokedynamic`.